George Weller: World War II

-George Weller reported from Singapore in January 1942.
+Weller reported from Singapore in January 1942.
 At 8:15 a.m.
 January 31 the British blew a 70-foot gap in the causeway to Johor.
 On February 15, 1942, British forces in Singapore surrendered to the Japanese.
 Giles Playfair, then of the Malaya Broadcasting Corporation, in an entry dated January 29 writes: "Outside the bank I met George Weller who told me that he was off to Java this afternoon and bade me a fond farewell."
 Weller's reports from Singapore would be published the next year in the book Singapore is Silent.

-Following the atomic bombing of Nagasaki and Japan's occupation by the United States, General Douglas MacArthur placed the city under censors and restrictions.
-In order to write about the aftermath of the Nagasaki bombing, Weller snuck away from the occupation troops and impersonated an American colonel in order to obtain assistance from local Japanese police.
-Like Wilfred Burchett, who was reporting on Hiroshima, Weller ran into the press junket of Tex McCrary that had been tasked to generate publicity for the United States Army Air Force, including limited coverage of the atomic bombings.
-After spending days on the ground in Nagasaki, Weller had in 10,000 words details about the radiation poisoning—still unrecognized at the time—suffered by the survivors.
+After the atomic bombing of Nagasaki and Japan's occupation by the United States, General Douglas MacArthur placed the city under censors and restrictions.
+To write about the aftermath of the Nagasaki bombing, Weller snuck away from the occupation troops and impersonated an American colonel in obtain assistance from local Japanese police.
+Like Wilfred Burchett, who was reporting on Hiroshima, Weller ran into the press junket of Tex McCrary, which had been tasked to generate publicity for the United States Army Air Force, including limited coverage of the atomic bombings.
+After spending days on the ground in Nagasaki, Weller had in 10,000 words details about the radiation poisoning, still unrecognized at the time, suffered by the survivors.
 He sent a copy to Tokyo for transmission to the United States.
 The censors in Tokyo, however, rejected the dispatches.

-Weller's War includes articles which were published (wholly or in part) by Chicago Daily News, Boston Globe(August 31 and September 1, 1945) and London Daily Telegraph(September 1, 1945).
+Weller's War includes articles which were published (wholly or in part) by the Chicago Daily News, The Boston Globe (August 31 and September 1, 1945) and The Daily Telegraph of London (September 1, 1945).
 Weller's reporting on Nagasaki remains one of his lasting legacies.